-The Outpatient Clinicians and Psychiatrist provides mental health, alcohol and drug abuse services to individuals of all ages.
-The following services include: Initial assessment to include a social history and diagnostic interview to determine service needs; Individual, couple, and family therapy; Psychiatric evaluation, medication management, nurse case management and psychological evaluations.
+The Outpatient Clinicians and Psychiatrist provides mental health and alcohol and drug abuse services to individuals of all ages.
+An initial assessment is held to include a social history and diagnostic interview to determine service needs; Individual, couple, and family therapy; Psychiatric evaluation, medication management, nurse case management and psychological evaluations.
+To access prescribing services, you will need to be enrolled in a DHS program.

 Comprehensive Community Services (CCS) provides community based services for adults or youth with a mental health or substance abuse diagnosis to assist them in reaching goals they have set for themselves.
 This is a voluntary service for individuals with Medicaid who qualify for services.
 CCS services include case management, assessment, psychotherapy, individual skill development, psycho-education, employment related skill training and substance abuse treatment.